-As the project develops and stakeholder identification matures, the LDES Demonstration team can carry out more targeted engagement activities like focus groups with specific sectors and/or participatory mapping exercises with communities.
-As engagement activities become more involved, it is important for LDES Demonstration teams to have a plan to receive, analyze, and incorporate or respond to stakeholder input.
+As the project develops and stakeholder identification matures, the project team can carry out more targeted engagement activities like focus groups with specific sectors and/or participatory mapping exercises with communities.
+As engagement activities become more involved, it is important for project teams to have a plan to receive, analyze, and incorporate or respond to stakeholder input.